RebeccaSY/CCI-CodingTwo-projects/README.md

 # CCI-CodingTwo-projects
 This Project requests real-time data from the web as input, generates plots to visualise data.
-I combines the content from Coding Two with my previous data analysis experience.
+I combined the content from Coding Two with my previous data analysis experience.
 .
 There are two main functions in this project.
 They both take input from OpenWeatherMap with API key, request real-time weather data by city names, then visualise the data on figures.
 .